 At the Cleveland Institute of Music, we welcome students from many countries.
 Today, nearly 30 percent of our enrolled students come from outside the United States.
 Admission requirements are the same for all applicants, regardless of citizenship.
 Additional procedures, however, result from immigration regulations, different educational backgrounds and financial considerations.
 Student Advisor Hannah Holbrook offers many resources to support international students and enrich their educational experience.
 Please do not hesitate to contact Ms. Holbrook with your questions or concerns.

 All students are required to submit original transcripts that must include degree earned (if graduated), GPA, dates of attendance/graduation and grading scale.
 If your school does not provide a notarized English translation with the preceding information, an official credential evaluation must be prepared by a National Association of Credential Evaluation Services (NACES) member organization.

 All international students who enroll in CIM will be required to have their final transcript submitted through an NACES member organization for evaluation prior to registration for the semester of enrollment.

 If English is not an official language in your home country, you must complete one of the accepted English language proficiency exams.
 Any exams taken more than two years before the application period will not be accepted.
-Unofficial scores are due with the application on December 1.
+Test scores are due on December 1.
 No audition will be scheduled without a required English language proficiency exam.

 TOEFL/IELTS waivers are not guaranteed; however, applicants with three or more consecutive years in an English-speaking institution are eligible to apply.

-Waivers are reviewed on a case by case basis after a complete application for admission is submitted.
+Waivers are reviewed on a case-by-case basis after a complete application for admission is submitted.
 It is advised to turn in the waiver request and application prior to the December 1 deadline.
 The following materials must be uploaded to the application and received with a completed application.
-Materials will not be accepted after the December 1 deadline.

 - All required transcripts